elba-docker/radvisor/man/radvisor-run-docker.1.md

 ===========

 **radvisor run docker** runs a collection thread that writes resource statistics to output CSV files using configurable intervals.
 While running, it collects statistics for containers by polling the docker daemon to get a list of active running containers (every 1s by default) and using their cgroups to read information on their system resource utilization.
+This works whether the host has enabled cgroup v1 or cgroup v2, though the individual fields collected will be different.

 Likely needs to be run as root.